 Extended family is very important in any child’s life, but that network of support becomes crucial to families who have a child with Williams syndrome.
-We asked several grandparents to answer some questions and they gave some great candid advice.
+We asked several grandparents to answer some questions and they gave great candid advice.
 We thank them all for opening up in the spirit of helping others with what they’ve learned.
 Enjoy their responses.

 In a one sentence “blurb,” describe the role of a good grandparent to a child who has WS:

 a.
 There cannot ever be too much time spent with a grandchild who has Williams syndrome -- time spent is everything.

 b.
 Being a good WS grandparent means loving, embracing, and accepting the child who has WS as one would do with any grandchild!

 c.
 The role of a good WS grandparent would to me be the same as for any grandparent: Be loving and supportive.

 d.
 Sure, there are differences between children with WS and without but in the end all that we want for them is to be loved and accepted.
 I think one of the most important things we can do is to lead by example.
 We should all always CHOOSE KIND!

 f.
 Be available, patient, open, fair, non-judgmental, loving and yourself.

 What advice do you feel qualified to give a grandparent who has just found out their grandchild has been diagnosed with WS?
 Please feel free to share your initial thoughts when you were in their place, and how those feelings/understanding may have changed over the years.